TasneemHegazy/CloudPressHub-Deploy/README.md

 ## How to Use

-To implement this CI/CD workflow for trunk-based development, follow these steps:
+To implement this CI/CD workflow, follow these steps:

 ### 1. Fork or Clone This Repository